 What glue to use on tufted rugs?

-Why Latex is Popular for Tufting
+Why latex is popular for tufting

 Latex is one of the most commonly used adhesives in tufting, particularly for securing the tufts in hand-tufted rugs.
 Its versatility, flexibility, and strong adhesive properties make it a top choice for many crafters.
 Latex can be found in both natural and synthetic forms, each with its own set of advantages and considerations.

-- Natural Latex is derived from the sap of rubber trees, making it an environmentally friendly option.
+Natural latex is derived from the sap of rubber trees, making it an environmentally friendly option.
 It’s known for its strong adhesive qualities, allowing it to penetrate the fabric deeply and secure the yarn effectively.
 This natural glue is biodegradable, sustainable, and generally safe for both the environment and users, although it can cause allergic reactions in some individuals.

-- Synthetic Latex, on the other hand, is chemically produced and often used in industrial applications.
+On the other hand, is chemically produced and often used in industrial applications.
 While it tends to be more cost-effective and offers faster drying times, it may contain volatile organic compounds (VOCs) and other chemicals that could be harmful over time.
 This type of latex is less flexible and can degrade faster than natural latex, leading to potential issues with durability.

 Natural latex is harvested through a process called tapping, where the sap is collected from rubber trees.
 This sap is then processed into liquid latex, which is ideal for tufting due to its natural adhesive properties.
 It is highly valued for being a renewable resource, making it an eco-friendly choice for those conscious of their environmental impact.